Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

-While the independent particle nuclear shell model has enjoyed much success in predicting properties of nucleons in the nucleus up to the Fermi momentum, of approximately 250~MeV/c, the model breaks down at larger momenta~\cite{jjkelly}.
-Experiments at Saclay studying the $^{2}$H$(e,e^{\prime}p)n$~\cite{chieze} and $^{3}$He$(e,e^{\prime}p)^{2}$H~\cite{keizer,marchand} reactions showed that mean-field calculations provided good descriptions of the data up to momenta of 250~MeV/c but highlighted the importance of final state interactions and mesonic degrees of freedom at higher momenta.
-These investigations were continued with experiments at NIKHEF and MIT-Bates, which studied the $(e,e^{\prime}p)$ reaction for various nuclei from $^{2}$H to $^{209}$Bi~\cite{deWittHuberts:1990zy,VanDerSteenhoven:1988qa,Blomqvist,PhysRevLett.59.2259,PhysRevLett.64.1646}.
-The shape of the distorted momentum distributions were adequately described by calculations based on the distorted wave impulse approximation (DWIA)~\cite{Boffi:1993gs}.
-However, the observed spectroscopic strength, a multiplicative factor required to match the predicted cross sections with data, for valence orbital knockout averaged around 0.65, significantly lower than predicted~\cite{Lapikas:1003zz}.
-One explanation is that there are nucleon-nucleon correlations present, which were neglected in the calculations.
-The effect of such correlations would be to cause a depletion of valence states occupied below the Fermi momentum and an enhancement of continuum states occupied above the Fermi momentum.
-This translates into shifting strength from low missing momentum ($\vec{p}_{m}$, the momentum of the undetected residual system) and low missing energy ($E_{m}$, which accounts for the separation energy for removing a proton from the target nucleus and any excitation of the residual system) to higher missing momentum and energy in the A$(e,e^{\prime}p)$ reaction.
-Previous experiments which studied inclusive~\cite{Frankfurt:1993sp,Arrington:1998ps,Egiyan:2003vg,Egiyan:2005hs,Fomin:2011ng}, single nucleon knockout~\cite{kester,Rohe:2004dz,Boeglin:2011mt,Arrington:2011xs} and multi-nucleon knockout reactions~\cite{kester,zhangphd,niyazov,Tang:2002ww,eliprl97} have shown that kinematics with a large four-momentum transfer squared, $Q^{2} = -q_{\mu}q^{\mu} = |\vec{q}^{2}| - \omega^{2}$ and Bjorken scaling variable, $x_{B} = Q^{2}/2m_{p}\omega > 1$, where $\omega$ and $\vec{q}$ are the energy and momentum transfer respectively from the initial electron during the interaction, are preferable for studying high $p_{m}$ nucleon-nucleon correlations, since these kinematics minimize competing effects such as meson-exchange currents (MEC), isobar configurations (IC) and final state interactions (FSI)~\cite{Frankfurt:1996xx,PhysRevC.42.R1,Laget:1987hb,Ryckebusch:1999gu}.
-In this work, we examine the $^{12}$C$(e,e^{\prime}p)^{11}$B two-body breakup channel; the studies of short-range correlations related to this work from the $^{12}$C$(e,e^{\prime}pp)$ and $^{12}$C$(e,e^{\prime}pn)$ multi-nucleon knockout reaction channels have been published separately~\cite{ranprl,subedi}.
+While the independent particle nuclear shell model has enjoyed much success in predicting properties of nucleons in the nucleus up to the Fermi momentum, of approximately 250~MeV/c, the model breaks down at larger momenta~\cite{jjkelly} and fails as well for some observables at very low momenta.
+For example, the observed spectroscopic strength, a multiplicative factor required to match the predicted cross sections with data for valence orbital knockout, averages around 0.65 instead of 1.0 as predicted by the independent particle shell model.
+One explanation is that there are nucleon-nucleon correlations present, which are neglected in independent particle calculations.
+The effect of such correlations would be to deplete valence states occupied below the Fermi momentum and enhance continuum states occupied above the Fermi momentum.
+In the lab, this translates into shifting strength from low missing momentum ($\vec{p}_{m}$, the momentum of the undetected residual system) and low missing energy, $E_{m}$ (which accounts for the separation energy for removing a proton from the target nucleus and any excitation of the residual system) to higher missing momentum and energy in the A$(e,e^{\prime}p)$ reaction.